gschloegel/Course_Fallstudie_scRNA-Seq-with-Seurat/fallstudie.md

 ### Is a replication of the tutorial possible?

 Generally a replication of the tutorial is possible.
 We compare the tutorial with the 10 rules/recommendations from Sandve et al. 2013:

-#### Rule 1: For Every Result, Keep Track of How It Was Produced
+#### Rule 1: For every result, keep track of how it was produced

 The Tutorial is available as R-notebook and vignette.
 So all Steps and R commands are available.

-#### Rule 2: Avoid Manual Data Manipulation Steps
+#### Rule 2: Avoid manual data manipulation steps

 The data are not manually manipulated, but there are a couple of manual interventions in the script, for example the cut off in the pre-processing, the number of PCs used for further analysis and the feature selection for the cell type assignment.
 Without concrete rules for these decisions reproducible results are difficult to obtain.

 ### Rule 3.
-Archive the Exact Versions of All External Programs Used
+Archive the exact versions of all external programs used

 This is done with the `sessionInfo()` command.
 The version of R and the used packages is available.

-#### Rule 4: Version Control All Custom Scripts
+#### Rule 4: Version control all custom scripts

 The Seurat package has its own GitHub repository.
 Past versions of the Tutorial are available.

-#### Rule 5: Record All Intermediate Results, When Possible in Standardized Formats
+#### Rule 5: Record all intermediate results, when possible in standardized formats

 The created Seurat Object is saved as an .rds file.
 As this is standard in R and further analysis will be done with R as well, this is a good choice.

-#### Rule 6 For Analyses That Include Randomness, Note Underlying Random Seeds
+#### Rule 6: For analyses that include randomness, note underlying random seeds

 The way the Seurat packages deal with randomness, was confusing for us.
 The seed is not set in the notebook, but hidden in the Seurat package.
 This leads to the strange situation that for example the Jack Straw Plot differs visibly, if not significantly, from the tutorial, but there is no random change when run again as expected.
 The difference is due to the different handling of seed values on different operating systems.
 For us it had been nicer to set the seed in the final notebook to avoid confusion.

-#### Rule 7: Always Store Raw Data behind Plots
+#### Rule 7: Always store raw data behind plots

 Most of the plots just require the Seurat object, which is covered in Rule 5.
 It would be nice to store additional data, like used features and cluster labels in an easier to read form.
 In the current form they are in the code.
 So everything is reproducible, but not always easy to find.

-#### Rule 8 Generate Hierarchical Analysis Output, Allowing Layers of Increasing Detail to Be Inspected
+#### Rule 8 Generate hierarchical analysis output, allowing layers of increasing detail to be inspected

-The Tutorial is more a way to show the capabilities of the package than a good way to represent results.
+The tutorial is more a way to show the capabilities of the package than a good way to represent results.
 Therefore rule is not applied.

-#### Rule 9: Connect Textual Statements to Underlying Results
+#### Rule 9: Connect textual statements to underlying results

 Similar to rule 8 this is missing as a thorough explanation of the results is not part of the tutorial.

-#### Rule 10: Provide Public Access to Scripts, Runs, and Results
+#### Rule 10: Provide public access to Scripts, runs, and results

 The code is available in the GitHub repository.

 ### Analysis on own dataset

-A new dataset was introduced to test the possibility to reuse the code.
+A new dataset was introduced to test the possibility to reuse the code.Our results can be found in [this notebook](https://github.com/gschloegel/Course_Fallstudie_scRNA-Seq-with-Seurat/blob/main/scripts/new_dataset_neurons_900.md)

-The dataset we used is from 10X Genomics. https://www.10xgenomics.com/resources/datasets/1-k-brain-cells-from-an-e-18-mouse-2-standard-2-1-0
+The dataset we used is from 10X Genomics.

+https://www.10xgenomics.com/resources/datasets/1-k-brain-cells-from-an-e-18-mouse-2-standard-2-1-0

 Description:
 Cells from a combined cortex, hippocampus and sub ventricular zone of an E18 mouse.

 * 931 cells detected
 * Sequenced on Illumina HiSeq2500 with approximately 56,000 reads per cell
 * 26bp read1 (16bp Chromium barcode and 10bp UMI), 98bp read2 (transcript), and 8bp I7 sample barcode